SyntheticJudah/midifreak/README.md

-# midifreak
+# MIDIFreak
-## MIDIFreak: software MIDI-filter for MicroFreak clock messages.
+## Software MIDI-filter for MicroFreak clock messages.

 MIDIFreak is a small cross-platform utility that filters the MIDI-clock messages transmitted by the Arturia MicroFreak in arpeggiator and sequencer modes.
 As I can see, you've probably also been demotivated by MicroFreak's MIDI-clock behavior when using it with DAW.
 It's time to fix it.